-- This procedure should be reviewed annually by the Committee and the County's legal department. - New Committee members will receive a copy of the by-laws and review it as part of their orientation.
+• These By-Laws should be reviewed annually by the Committee and the County's legal department.

+• New Committee members will receive a copy of the by-laws and review it as part of their orientation.

 V. Reference to Robert's Rules of Order: